 The photography is by Liz and Max Haarala Hamilton.
 Nearly every recipe has a beautiful, full page photograph of the finished dish.
-There are no step-by-step photos, but I didn’t really feel that they were needed.
 A few illustrations by Susan Brinkhurst of various ingredients such as shrimp and scallions add an artistic touch alongside some of the recipes.

 Every recipe includes a headnote with background information, why it is special to Sabrina, and tips.
 Measurements are provided in US Customary and Metric.
 Most of the ingredients are available in larger grocery stores, but a few will require a trip to a market specializing in Middle Eastern ingredients or online such as sumac, pomegranate molasses, Aleppo pepper flakes, rosewater, and orange blossom water.

 The first recipe I tried was Eastern-Style Focaccia.
 This traditionally Italian bread has a Middle Eastern twist with the addition of cumin, coriander, dried mint, red chili flakes, thyme, nigella seeds, and sumac.
 We all loved the bread.
 Even Claire snuck in a bite while Chad was trying his piece.

 Ghayour recommends pairing the Eastern-Style Focaccia with soups, salty cheeses/dips, or using it as the base for a feta and roasted pepper sandwich.
 As with many fresh breads, this is best the day it is made.